hpc-maths/samurai/doc/source/tutorial/interval.rst

 .. note::

-    We could have chosen to describe the interval as :math:`[0, 1]` but the choice to take the end of the interval not included is important for the algebra of intervals (see :ref:`AlgebraOfSet`).
+    We could have chosen to describe closed intervals such as :math:`[0, 1]`.
+Nevertheless, the fact of excluding the end of the interval has important consequences for the algebra of intervals (see :ref:`AlgebraOfSet`).

 .. _cell:

 Cell properties
 ---------------

-Given an interval and a level, we can reconstruct the cells.
+As hinted so far, given an interval and a level, we can reconstruct the correspoding cells.
+Indeed:

 - The number of cells contained in an interval is equal to the size of the interval.
 - The size of an interval is given by